 |The Source Trail||Hiking Trail||3.2 mi.
 East-Northeast of Central Charlestown|

-Travelers can also visit several parks, or a botanical garden on Nevis.
+Vacationers can also spend some time in several parks, or a botanical garden on Nevis.

-To surround yourself with beautiful tropical vegetation, you might want to visit Botanical Gardens of Nevis, which is located in Saint John Figtree Parish, Nevis.
+If you'd like to see some beautiful tropical vegetation, you might want to visit Botanical Gardens of Nevis, which is found in Saint John Figtree Parish, Nevis.
 The beautiful and flourishing Botanical Gardens of Nevis is located on five acres of the historic Montpelier Estate and serves as one of the top attractions on the small island of Nevis.
 The Gardens welcome visitors who find relaxation strolling through lush gardens as well as those who enjoy learning about tropical plants that are not only local to the Caribbean, but from around the world.

-The parks and gardens you'll be able to find are displayed here:
+The parks and gardens you'll be able to find are provided in the chart below.

 |Botanical Gardens of Nevis||Botanical Garden||4.6 mi.
 South-Southeast of Central Cades Bay|